 I’m not saying that you have to follow every compositional rule.
 But it helps to learn these rules so they can help guide you in taking better photos.

-This is probably the first compositional rule that any beginner photographer comes across.
-And that’s for a very good reason: it’s simple and it works.
+This is often the first compositional rule that any beginner photographer comes across.
+And that’s for an excellent reason: it’s simple, and it works.

 The basic premise is that you divide your camera’s frame into thirds.
 By planting key objects on these lines, the composition of the image works better.

-This is a tool that consistently works, but it is easy to overuse it.
-If you’ve not learned much about photography yet, it’s a great way of dramatically improving your photos.
+This is a tool that always works.
+But it is easy to overuse it.
+If you’ve not learned much about photography yet, it’s a great way of improving your photos.

-It will help to make them more interesting.
+It will help to make them more exciting.